Water for Elephants (film): Plot

 Jacob and Marlena grow closer, and after escaping a prohibition raid at a restaurant, they kiss.
-Marlena expresses regret, while Jacob considers quitting but can't bear to leave Rosie with August.
+Marlena expresses regret, while Jacob considers quitting but cannot bear to leave Rosie with August.

 When August later observes their chemistry, he abuses Marlena and cruelly taunts them.
-Marlena discovers that August plans to throw Jacob from the train, and they run away together, hiding in a local hotel.
+She discovers that he plans to throw Jacob off the train, so they run away together, hiding in a local hotel.
 They have sex but are ambushed by August's henchmen who drag Marlena away and beat up Jacob.

 Jacob covertly returns to the circus train, finds Marlena, and nearly kills August with a knife while he sleeps.
 Marlena tells Jacob that Camel and Walter were thrown from the train and killed and that several circus employees have become fed up with August's murderous cruelty and betrayal.

 The following day, they unlock all of the animal cages while an audience watches Marlena and Rosie's performance.
 Jacob attempts to find Marlena in the chaos, but August attacks him.
-Marlena tries to save Jacob from being beaten by August, but this causes the latter to turn his fury on her.
+Marlena tries to save Jacob from being beaten by August, causing the latter to turn his fury on her.

 August strangles Marlena while Jacob fights with August's lead henchman.
 Two circus employees save Jacob, and Rosie hits August on the back of the head with an iron stake, killing him and rescuing Marlena.
 The Benzini Bros. circus is officially shut down, and no one is charged with releasing the animals.

 Back in the present, Jacob explains to O'Brien that he and Marlena took Rosie and got jobs with the Ringling Bros. and Barnum & Bailey Circus.
-Jacob finished his degree and worked as a circus veterinarian while Marlena continued to perform with Rosie.
+He finished his degree and worked as a circus veterinarian while Marlena continued to perform with Rosie.
 They purchased a farm, married, had 5 children, and kept Rosie until her death.

-He took on a job as a vet at the Albany zoo, and after many happy years together, Marlena died peacefully.
+Jacob took on a job as a vet at the Albany Zoo, and after many happy years together, Marlena died peacefully.
 Not wanting to return to the lonely nursing home, Jacob asks for a job with the circus as a ticket taker, and O'Brien agrees.